What is the BEVRLink Relay 4 with ESP32?

-- Download latest Arduino IDE
+- Download & Install Arduino IDE from arduino.cc.

-- File->Preference
+-

 https://espressif.github.io/arduino-esp32/package_esp32_index.json

-- Press install
+-

 Pinout